monty5811/apostello/docs/deploy_ansible.rst

 Ansible is a tool to automate deployments.
 An ansible playbook to deploy apostello is bundled in the git repo.

 In order to use the playbook, you need a server to point it towards.
+Additionally, if you want to use Let's Encrypt to obtain an SSL certificate (enabled by default), you will need a domina that points to your server.

 If you do not want to customise the playbook, you should point it at a dedicated server as it may delete or mess up other configured applications on any server you point it at.
 For example, the playbook may overwrite you nginx config.